 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Start with preparing a 15 cm (6 inch) round cake pan with parchment paper and pre-heating oven with water bath in it.
-For the water bath should be few cm larger baking tin with water filled till ⅓
+- Start with preparing a 15 cm (6 inch) round cake pan with parchment paper and pre-heating the oven with a water bath in it

 - Pulse blend granulated sugar to superfine sugar then measure

-- Heat cream cheese, butter and milk in a saucepan on low heat until completely smooth, do not over heat, remove from smooth as soon as mixture is smooth
+- Heat cream cheese, butter, and milk in a saucepan on low heat until completely smooth.
+Remove it from the heat

-- Sift dry ingredients (cornstarch and flour) and fold into the cream cheese-egg yolk mixture.
+- Sift dry ingredients (cornstarch, salt and flour) and fold into the cream cheese-egg yolk mixture.
 Fold until mixture well combined and without any lumps

-- With the help of a Rubber spatula gently fold meringue into the rest of the ingredients.
-The mixture will be somewhat fluffy and runny at the same time, we do not aim for a cloud like texture at this point
+- With the help of a Rubber spatula gently fold the meringue into the rest of the ingredients.
+The batter should stay fluffy

 - Pour batter into the prepared 15 cm (6 inch) round cake pan

-- Bake the cheesecake in the water bath in 150C for 30min then lower temp to 100C and bake for another 60min.
-Make sure your oven is on the right temp by using a Digital oven thermometer
+- Bake the cheesecake in the water bath at 150C / 302F (no fan) for 30min then lower temp to 110C / 230F (no fan) and bake for another 60min.
+Make sure your oven is at the right temp by using a Digital oven thermometer